-Grants will be available for organizations working towards one or more of the following MHCP priorities:
+Grants are made to organizations working towards one or more of the following priorities:

-CARE COORDINATION: Improve care coordination/navigation within or across social and health care delivery systems.
+- CARE COORDINATION: Enhancing care coordination and navigation across the health care delivery system.

 - COMMUNITY HEALTH: Improving community health through cross-sector collaboration.